Matatika/matatika-docs/content/how-to-guides/manage-workspaces/managing-config-with-environments.md

 - `domain` of `matatika.eu.auth0.com` (from `prod` environment)

 ## Switching environments
-The default environment can be switched in the UI from the workspace settings, or updated in the repository `workspace.yml` directly.
+The default environment is initially loaded from the `default_environment` property of the project `meltano.yml`, and can be switched in the UI from workspace settings.
 Updating the default environment will load the corresponding environment configuration for components from the `meltano.yml`.
 As a result, the runtime configuration of pipelines referencing these components will change - the pipline 'Environment' tab can be used to verify this.

----